 Young Eco-documentary film competition

 Council is searching for the Sunshine Coast’s next David Attenborough.
 Sunshine Coast school students are encouraged to showcase and share their favourite natural local environments in our Young Eco-documentary film competition running until August 2017.
 Winning films will be featured in the Mary Cairncross movie pod and theatrette.
 There are some awesome prizes up for grabs including a GoPro camera, the opportunity to work with a renowned composer on an artistic installation featuring their entry, and the opportunity to participate in a field study with local ecologists.

 New volunteers are welcome and an expanded range of volunteer activities will be available including research programs, specimen collections, leading guided walks and setting up displays.
 Please visit the Mary Cairncross Scenic Reserve website for more information.

 Schools and organised groups should pre-book their visit to avoid clashing with other groups.
 Visit the Mary Cairncross Scenic Reserve website for more information.
 No dogs are allowed in the reserve (except for disability companions).

 The reserve is a centre for conservation, learning and partnerships.
 Council works closely with the community to:

 - conserve and connect the area's habitats and landscapes

 - undertake research

 - help visitors learn about the reserve and enjoy their visit.

-For more information, including how to volunteer at the reserve, visit the Mary Cairncross Scenic Reserve website.
+For more information, visit the Mary Cairncross Scenic Reserve website.